 We cannot predict how many shares of common stock will actually be subscribed for in the preemptive rights offerings.
 Any shares of common stock offered to shareholders that are not purchased in the preemptive rights offerings may be sold by us at any time prior to August 29, 2008 subject to certain restrictions as to price and terms of sale.
 See "Description of Share Capital-Preemptive Rights and Increases in Share Capital".
 Notwithstanding the foregoing, we, our officers and directors and the controlling shareholders have agreed not to sell any shares other than in the combined offering and the preemptive rights offerings for a period of 90 days after execution of the underwriting agreements for the combined offerings without the prior approval of J.P.
-Morgan Securities Inc. See "Description of share capital-Preemptive rights and increases in share capital".
+Morgan Securities Inc. J.P.
+Morgan Securities Inc. has advised us that it has no present intention or arrangement to release any of the securities subject to a lock-up agreement.
+J.P.
+Morgan Securities Inc. has further advised us that the release of any lock-up will be considered on a case-by-case basis.
+Upon a request to release any securities subject to a lock-up agreement, J.P.
+Morgan Securities Inc. would consider the particular circumstances surrounding the request, including, but not limited to, the length of time before the lock-up expires, the number of shares requested to be released, the reasons for the requested release, the possible impact on the market for our common stock and whether the person seeking the release is an officer, director or affiliate of Masisa.
+See "Description of share capital-Preemptive rights and increases in share capital" and "Underwriters".